-Begin by collecting the materials you will need and let us show you how to make a scarecrow.
+Just begin by collecting the materials you will need and let us show you how to make a scarecrow.

 Please use the hot glue gun, scissors and tools in a safe manner.

 Our instructions were written with the intent to be accurate, but please use your best judgment when doing this project as we occasionally make mistakes.

-See our disclaimer.
+See our disclaimer

 Scarecrow Materials You Will Need

 - Clothes: coveralls, flannel shirt, hat, scarf.

 We purchased overalls and flannel shirts at Goodwill.